mvantellingen/python-zeep/docs/transport.rst

     from zeep import Client
     from zeep.cache import SqliteCache
     from zeep.transports import Transport
-    cache = SqliteCache(persistent=True, timeout=60)
+    cache = SqliteCache(path='/tmp/sqlite.db', timeout=60)
     transport = Transport(cache=cache)
     client = Client(
         'http://www.webservicex.net/ConvertSpeed.asmx?WSDL',
         transport=transport)

 Another option is to use the InMemoryCache backend.
 It internally uses a global dict to store urls with the corresponding content.